-(Wireless LAN Indicator
+Wireless Indicator هي

-This is only applicable on models with built-in wireless LAN.
-When the built-in wireless LAN is enabled, this indicator will light.
+This is only applicable on models with built-in wireless LAN and/or built-in Bluetooth.
+When the built-in wireless LAN and/or built-in Bluetooth is enabled, this indicator will light.
 (Windows software settings are necessary.)